shanepeckham/ContainersOnAzure_IntroLab/README.md

 ```
 kubectl create -f ./<your path>/go_order_sb.yaml
 ```
 You should get a success message that a deployment and service has been created.
-Nvaigate back to the Kubernetes dashboard and you should see the following:
+Navigate back to the Kubernetes dashboard and you should see the following:

 #### Your deployments running